pivotal/blog/content/post/grootfs-to-pws.md

 We also learned that [statistics rollups are evil](https://lonesysadmin.net/2012/10/18/statistics-rollups-are-evil/).
 For instance, while we knew that our container creation duration (CCD) was spiky, the average CCD was fairly satisfying but some containers took a bit longer to be created.
 We did not know how bad our spikes where though, due to default statistical rollup that Datadog applies.
 Datadog was essentially adjusting reality without us knowing.

 ## Follow-Up Work
 Having removed the code from production, we spent about a week trying to reproduce the issue on a test environment.
 We were not able to reproduce the issue, most likely because of a unique characteristic of production such as number of cells, load on cells, or some unusual app behavior.
-We opted at that point to improve our instrumentation and monitoring and re-deploy to production.
+At that point, we opted to improve our instrumentation and monitoring, and to re-deploy to production.
 In the interim, a Diego fix had shipped that reduced the impact of these _D-state_ processes, so we were confident that the issue would have less user impact if it reoccurred.

 ### Instrumentation and Monitoring Improvements
 We created a `grootfs-diagnostics` release that we deployed to all cells.
 This release contains a number of tools to help us investigate issues.
 The release included: